MohamedIbrahim99/Mail-Server-WebApplication/README.md

 # Mail-Server-WebApplication

-- A web-based email program :
+- Designed a Gmail-like web application using OOP concepts and Design Patterns.
+- Developed different web pages using Web API Routing.
+Implemented a REST API for the website.
+- Implemented the basic functionalities of a mail server, including manipulation of mails and contacts like :
+  - Sending mails, receiving mails and also dividing them into folders.
+  - Delete, filter, search for mails and contacts.
+  - Add, edit and remove contacts.

-Back-end with spring-boot.
+- Back-end with Java spring-boot.

-Front-end with Vue.js.
+- Front-end with Vue.js.

-- How to run the program :
+ ### How to run the program :

 1.run the back end program from any spring boot IDE in port 8080.